Avent-App/capstone-planning/planning/project_proposal.md

 - The feature to make events paid or free.
 Can buy tickets directly through the app.
 - Adding upvotes for events and sort by most upvotes (can be amount of people going to the event)
 - Share button to post on social media an event you RSVP'd for.
+- Set category section for events for couple, friends, family etc.

 ## Stretch Features